-- There will also be a risk posed by responses to the issue such as inappropriate energy efficiency or rainfall adaptation or even inadvertent damage in response to threats like fire or flood.
+There may also be a risk posed by responses to the issue such as inappropriate energy efficiency or rainfall adaptation or even inadvertent damage in response to threats like fire or flood.

-So what are DfC:HED doing to respond to this issue?
+So what are DfC Historic Environment Division (HED) doing to respond to this issue?

 - DfC has contributed to the Northern Ireland Climate Change Adaption Programme 2019- 2024.